psi4/psi4/doc/sphinxman/source/psithoninput.rst

         @He 1 2.0
     }

-will generate a helium dimer, with the second atom ghosted, i.e., possessing basis functions but no electrons or nuclear charge.
+will generate a helium dimer, with the second atom ghosted, *i.e.*, possessing basis functions but no electrons or nuclear charge.
+See :srcsample:`dfmp2_1` and :srcsample:`ghosts` for a demonstration of both mechanisms for specifying ghost atoms.

 .. index::
    single: PubChem